Aquatherm Water Testing

 Date Issued: 24 May 2019

-When using PP-R piping in a domestic hot water recirculating (DHWR) system which contains copper tubing or copper components, and is some cases adding PP-R to a copper tube hot water supply system, the level of copper in the water should be tested to evaluate the system operation and potential corrosion of copper components.
+When using PP-R or RP(RCT)2 piping in a domestic hot water recirculating (DHWR) system which contains copper tubing or copper components, and in some cases adding PP-R or RP(RCT)2 to a copper tube hot water supply system, the level of copper in the water should be tested to evaluate the system operation and potential corrosion of copper components.
 This technical bulletin provides Aquatherm’s guidance for the water testing of these systems.

 Water testing is recommended by Aquatherm prior to the planning and installation of the following systems: